lammps/lammps/examples/PACKAGES/pod/Ta/README.md

     lmp -in in.fitpod

-This creates `coefficients.txt` for the linear model, which we can use to run MD with
+This creates `Ta_coefficients.pod` for the linear model, which we can use to run MD with

     lmp -in in.pod